Executive Summary

 Phase 1: Assessment (Month 1)

-- Analyze current usage patterns
+- Analyze current usage patterns and token volumes across all applications

-- Identify compliance requirements
+- Identify compliance and data residency requirements

 Phase 2: Pilot (Months 2-3)

-- Deploy small on-premise cluster (4x L40S or 4x A100)
+- Deploy a small on-premise cluster (4x L40S or 4x A100)

-- Measure performance, latency, quality
+- Measure latency, throughput, and output quality differences

-- Train team on infrastructure management
+- Train the team on infrastructure management and model serving

 Phase 3: Migration (Months 4-6)

-- Migrate predictable, high-volume workloads
+- Migrate predictable, high-volume workloads to on-prem

-- Implement monitoring and alerting
+- Implement monitoring, alerting, and model-serving optimization

 Phase 4: Optimization (Months 7-12)

-- Implement advanced serving (batching, caching)
+- Implement advanced serving techniques (batching, prompt caching, quantization)

-- Scale infrastructure based on learnings
+- Scale infrastructure based on pilot learnings and usage growth

-- Continuously evaluate ROI
+- Continuously evaluate ROI and adjust the cloud/on-prem split quarterly

 On-Premise to Cloud Migration